hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 - Get lists of images and masks
 - Define Dataloader with input is lists of images and masks and outout is list of batch image which is feed into the model.
 More precisely, in this step we will:
   - Decode images and masks
-  - Doing Augumentation
+  - Transform data
-  - Batching the augumented data.
+  - Batch the augumented data.

 Before going to the next part, let's talk about avantages of using tf.data for dataloader pipeline.